ehsanghaffar/awesome-clubhouse/README.md

 ### Programming
 - [Python](https://clubhousedb.com/club/598487268-python) - Coding and programming enthusiasts, Feel free to start rooms!
 Open to all levels!
 Suggest your friends as members!
-- [JavaScript](https://clubhousedb.com/club/1253333235-javascript) - JavaScript is the everywhere language; one of the most popular programming language in the world.
+- [JavaScript](https://clubhousedb.com/club/1253333235-javascript) - JavaScript is the everywhere language; one of the most popular programming languages in the world.
 - [Persian Developers Hub](https://clubhousedb.com/club/1630392162-persian-developers-hub) - A community of developers who share their knowledge and experience in the field of web development.
 - [Programmers](https://www.clubhouse.com/club/%D8%A8%D8%B1%D9%86%D8%A7%D9%85%D9%87-%D9%86%D9%88%DB%8C%D8%B3%D8%A7%D9%86) - Persian Developers club.